Beta Help us improve: share your feedback on our new website.

 Far-reaching finds

-Little human remains were found during excavations, but there were some surprising artefacts found.
+Little in the way of human remains were found during excavations, but there were some surprising artefacts found.
 They included:

 • a flake of pitchstone from the island of Arran in Cairn Holy I’s forecourt